Orion-Labs-LLC/dev-toolkit/packages/claude-code-config/templates/knowledge/development-workflow.md

 - Flag any deviations from these guidelines with clear justification
 - Suggest improvements that align with these principles when you see opportunities
 - When unsure, ask for clarification rather than making assumptions

-## Table of Contents

-1. @.claude/knowledge/self-documentation.md - How to discover and document the tech stack
-2. @.claude/knowledge/type-safety.md - Type system rules and domain modeling
-3. @.claude/knowledge/code-quality.md - Coding standards, naming conventions, and functional programming
-4. @.claude/knowledge/refactoring.md - When and how to refactor, DRY principles
-5. @.claude/knowledge/security.md - Input validation and security checklist
-6. @.claude/knowledge/testing-philosophy.md - Testing principles and antipatterns

-## Quick Reference

-For quick access to the most important principles:
-- **Core Philosophy**: Every line of code is a liability - write minimal, efficient code
-- **Type Safety**: Never bypass the type system
-- **Code Quality**: Self-documenting code over comments
-- **Refactoring**: Only when it genuinely improves the code
-- **Security**: Validate all inputs with schemas
-- **Development**: Small, incremental changes that maintain working state

-Refer to individual sections for detailed guidelines and examples.